 The Geographical Club is a members dining club which has its origins in the Raleigh Club, a dining club for explorers and travellers established in 1826.
 At a meeting of that Club in 1830 a new Society, The Geographical Society of London, was formed and this subsequently became the Royal Geographical Society.
 In 1854 the Raleigh Club was dissolved and the Geographical Club created.
 The Club has kept close links with RGS-IBG.
 It has a wide ranging membership of Fellows of RGS-IBG with geographical interests whose backgrounds span academia, exploration, travel, authorship, commerce and the wider world.
 The Club supports the Society through funding conservation work in the RGS-IBG archives and the Geographical Club Award.

 The Geographical Club Award was established in 2009 as an annual award of £1,000.
-In 2011 the decision was made to award two grants annually.
+In 2011 the decision was made to award two grants annually; one for a physical geography project and another for a human geography project.
 Recipients are invited to attend a Geographical Club dinner.

 Deadline: 23 November